 - In your example, you suggest a wage increase for only those in management.
 If the wage increase is only to part of the workforce, then the impact on competitiveness will be much lower.

 - It is possible a firm may increase wages, but not increase final prices, but accept a lower profit margin.
 For example, in a recession, firms may be reluctant to pass cost increases on to consumers.
 In this case, they won’t lose competitiveness but will lose profitability.

 Increased Wages and Increased Productivity

 Real wages have increased in the past 50 years.
 Rising real wages don’t necessarily lead to a loss of competitiveness – if there is a corresponding rise in labour productivity.
-For example, improved technology has enable a greater output per worker.
+For example, improved technology has enabled a greater output per worker.
 This enables higher wages without a loss of competitiveness.
-In other words labour costs more, but workers produce a greater output, therefore the cost per output stays the same or even increases.
+In other words, labour costs more, but workers produce greater output, therefore the cost per output stays the same or even increases.

 Example: German wages have increased since the 1950s quite dramatically, but they are amongst the most competitive countries in the world because of high labour productivity

 Efficiency Wage Theory

 The efficiency wage theory suggests that increasing wages, can in certain circumstances, increase labour productivity because there is greater labour loyalty.
 If low paid workers get a pay rise, they may feel greater loyalty to the company and fear there is more to lose from being sacked.
-Therefore, the higher wage may inspire increased productivity.
+Therefore, a higher wage may inspire increased productivity.
 The extent of this efficiency wage theory is debatable, but it is theoretically possible.

 Wages and International Competitiveness

 - A more interesting question is what happens to a countries international competitiveness when there is a rise in relative wage costs compared to other countrie?